Who can present submissions?

 - Can I apply for more than one category?
 Yes you can, but you need to properly justify how the idea fits into that category.

-- Place of application, home country of the submitting entity or place where the project is developed?
+- Place of presentation, home country of the requesting entity or place where the project is developed?
 The project shall submit its application in the geographical area where its representative or promoting entity resides.
 Equally, if the nationality of the members of the team are different to the geographical areas covered in this competition, this will not exclude them from taking part providing that the project's effective impact in any of the three abovementioned geographical regions can be demonstrated.

 - Intellectual property and copyright?
 The intellectual property rights and copyright will remain under the ownership of the entities.
 The €30,000 prize money for each winner of each of the three categories is made as a donation.